This Home Design is Perfect for Narrow Lots and Tiny Homes

 First introduced in Louisiana in the early 1800s by West African and Haitian immigrants, the Shotgun style house is a single-story residence with a long narrow layout – measuring 12 to as much as 20 or 24 feet wide and two-to-four rooms deep.
 The rooms are built one behind the other – with each room opening into the other – and only partial walls between the rooms.
 Doors are located at each end of the house.

 The original layout of a shotgun house featured a short stoop, a porch, the living room, bedrooms, and the kitchen.
-In the later versions, a bathroom with a small hall was built off the kitchen (credit: Shotgun house plan by futurebird under license CC BY-SA 3.0).
+A bathroom with a small hall was built off the kitchen (credit: Shotgun house plan by futurebird under license CC BY-SA 3.0).

 The shotgun was particularly popular in New Orleans since it fit perfectly into the standard city narrow lot size of 30 by 120 feet – which could not accommodate bigger homes.
 By the 1880s and 1890s, shotgun homes were built across New Orleans – from the French Quarter to the African-American neighborhoods and areas like the Irish Channel and Esplanade Ridge.

-By the 1870s, other cities in the country were adapting the Shotgun style house in their neighborhoods.
-A very attractive example is the historic John Eckert House in Madison, Indiana, which was built for Eckert, a local tinsmith.
+By the 1870s, other cities in the country were adopting the Shotgun style house in their neighborhoods.
+A beautiful example is the historic John Eckert House in Madison, Indiana, built for Eckert, a local tinsmith.
 The entire facade of this 18-ft.-by-50-ft. shotgun with Italian Renaissance Revival details is made of metal.
-The house follows the layout of a typical shotgun: an off-center front entrance and interior rooms without a main hallway.
-The rooms are adjoining and open into the next at the back wall (photo crdit: Library of Congress, Historic American Buildings Survey, HABS IN-126, Public Domain).
+The house follows a typical shotgun: an off-center front entrance and interior rooms without a main hallway.
+The rooms are adjoining and open into the next at the back wall (photo credit: Library of Congress, Historic American Buildings Survey, HABS IN-126, Public Domain).